cube-js/cube/docs/content/Examples-Tutorials-Recipes/Refreshing-select-partitions.md

   SELECT max(updated_at) FROM public.orders WHERE created_at >= '2021-09-01T00:00:00.000Z'::timestamptz AND created_at <= '2021-09-30T23:59:59.999Z'::timestamptz
 ```

-Note that Cube checks the refresh key value using date range over the
+Note that Cube checks the refresh key value using a date range over the
 `created_at` property.
-With this refresh key only one partition will be update.
+With this refresh key, only one partition will be updated.

 ## Result

-We have received orders from two partitions of pre-aggregation and only one of
+We have received orders from two partitions of a pre-aggregation and only one of
-them is been updated when order changed their status:
+them has been updated when an order changed its status:

 ```javascript
 // Orders before update: